adriannaderkacz/chrome-extension/README.md

 # WishListly - a chrome extension

 WishListly is a lightweight and intuitive Chrome extension designed to help you capture and manage your ideas and links efficiently.
-Whether it's an interesting article, a useful tool, or a brilliant idea, WishListly keeps everything organized in one place.
+Whether it's an interesting article, an item you want to purchase, or a brilliant idea, WishListly keeps everything organized in one place.

 ## Table of Contents
 - [Features](#features)